| |

 October 12th: Finishing & Other Options for using the Blocks

-How to Add Ghost Quilt Blocks to your Quilt
+How to Add Ghost Quilt Blocks to Your Quilt

 I stitched up this block last week and was so happy with how it turned out.
 I need a version with a bow for “miss Pac Man” *wink*.
-The block is pretty simple to piece; the bottom triangles are a bit fussy but doable.
+The block is simple to piece; the bottom triangles are a bit fussy but doable.

-Picking Fabric For Your Quilt
+How to Pick Fabric for Your Quilt

 Tips and tricks on how to pick fabric for a quilt a part of the block of the month series on polkadotchair.com

-You can also make this quilt with an all solid background.
+You can also make this quilt with an all-solid background.
 A nice gray would be so cute!

 The other option is to make it completely scrappy and choose all different fabrics for your block and backgrounds.